-ART.15 PROCEDURE AFTER KO, RSC, RSC-H, INJURY
+Art.
+15. Procedure after KO, RSC, RSC-H, Injury

-If a fighter gets injured in a fight the Medics / Doctors are the only people that can evaluate the circumstances.
-If a Kickboxer remains unconscious, only the referee and the doctor in charge will be allowed to stay in the tatami, unless the doctor needs extra help.
+If a fighter gets injured in a fight the doctor are the only people that can evaluate the circumstances.

+If a Kickboxer remains unconscious, only the referee and the doctor in charge will be allowed to stay in the ring, unless the doctor needs extra help.

-ART.15.1 PROCEDURE IF KO, RSC, RSC-H, INJURY
+Art.
+15.1 Procedure if KO, RSC, RSC-H, Injury

-With the injured Fighter declared as the winner (Disqualification of the opponent), the doctor has to decide immediately, if the injured Fighter is able to continue with in the tournament.
+Will the injured Fighter declared as the winner (disqualification of the opponent), the doctor has to decide immediately, if the injured Fighter is able to continue with in the tournament.

-A Kickboxer who has been knocked out due to a head-blow during the fight, or if the referee has stopped the fight due to severe head trauma which prevents them continuing, will be examined by a doctor immediately afterwards, and accompanied to hospital by the ambulance on duty or to any other adequate place.
+A Kickboxer who has been knocked out due to a head-blow during the fight, or if the referee has stopped the fight due to severe head trauma which prevents him continuing, will be examined by a doctor immediately afterwards, and accompanied to hospital by the ambulance on duty or to any other adequate place.

-A Kickboxer who has been knocked out due to a head-blow during the fight, or if the referee has stopped the fight due to severe head trauma which prevents them continuing, will not be allowed to take part in another competition or bout for a period of at least $\mathbf{8}$ weeks after the KO.
+A Kickboxer who has been knocked out due to a head-blow during the fight, or if the referee has stopped the fight due to severe head trauma which prevents him continuing, will not be allowed to take part in another competition or bout for a period of at least 8 weeks after the KO.

-A Kickboxer who has been knocked out due to a head-blow during the fight, or if the referee has stopped the fight due to severe head trauma which prevents them continuing, two times in a period of 3 months, will not be allowed to take part in another competition or bout for a period of at least 3 months after the second KO or RSC-H.
+A Kickboxer who has been knocked out due to a head-blow during the fight, or if the referee has stopped the fight due to severe head trauma which prevents him continuing, two times in a period of 3 months, will not be allowed to take part in another competition or bout for a period of at least 3 months after the second KO or RSC-H.

-A Kickboxer who has been knocked out due to a head-blow during the fight, or if the referee has stopped the fight due to severe head trauma which prevents them continuing three consecutive times in a period of 12 months, will not be allowed to take part in a competition or a bout for a period of one year after the third KO or RSC-H.
+A Kickboxer who has been knocked out due to a head-blow during the fight, or if the referee has stopped the fight due to severe head trauma which prevents him continuing three consecutive times in a period of 12 months, will not be allowed to take part in a competition or a bout for a period of one year after the third KO or RSC-H.

 To above mentions quarantine periods the doctor at place can extend the quarantine period if necessary.
-Also doctors at the hospital due to tests/scan of head can further extend the quarantine period.
+Also doctors at hospital due to tests/scan of head can further on extend the quarantine period.